 In my early years of teaching, I regularly had to deescalate confrontations between students.
 Occasionally, I even had students storm out of the classroom.
 Despite my best efforts and intentions, my classroom was a hostile environment.
 I was stressed, students were frustrated, and something had to change.

 Building on my initial success, I added additional mindfulness practices in the following semester.
-I still begin each class session with a meditation.
-But, I also assigned students reflective journals which encouraged them to centered their personal biography as sources of knowledge and interrogate their experiences.
+I still begin each class session with a meditation, and I also assigned students reflective journals which encouraged them to center their personal biography as sources of knowledge and interrogate their experiences.
 Finally, I incorporated a variety of active listening exercises.
 In these practices, students shared their knowledge/experiences and learned to listen to understand rather than respond to one another.

 “[Meditation] really helps me view the material objectively rather than thinking in a way that pits me for or against it.”